Alexisleveque-OC/P6_leveque_alexis/README.md

 Copy file ".env" to ".env.local" (in directory App) whit your information.

 ### Step 4 :
-- Create Database MySql with your SGBD (You can choose the name you want).
-Or you can create Database with this command : "php bin/console doctrine:database:create" .
-- In your terminal create the all tables with this command : "php bin/console doctrine:migrations:migrate".
+- For database and Fixtures, in your terminal enter this command "composer prepare".
-- If you want a dataset, you can import Dataset.sql .
-This files was in project root.
+That's all, your Database is create and fixtures are load ! ;)

 ### Step 5 :
+Run App in your server if you have it or enter this command "symfony server:start"
+####(optional)
 Create a virtualhost, for this :
 - Go to your localhost
 - In tool tabs, click on "Create a Virtual Host"